METEO 3 Lesson 10 Images

 Text description of the graph of 133-month average global temperatures image.

-The image is a line graph showing various measurements of global temperature anomalies over time, from the year 1880 to 2010.
-The x-axis represents the year, starting from 1880 to 2010, while the y-axis represents the temperature anomaly in degrees Celsius, ranging from -0.8 to 0.1.
-There are five different colored lines on the graph, each representing data from different sources: GISS (light blue), HADCRUT (purple), NOAA (green), RSS (orange), and UAH (red).
+The image is a line graph showing various measurements of global temperature anomalies over time, from the year 1890 to 2010.
+The x-axis represents the year, starting from 1890 to 2010, while the y-axis represents the temperature anomaly in degrees Celsius, ranging from -0.8 to 0.1.
+There are five different colored lines on the graph, each representing data from different sources: GISS (light blue), HADCRUT (magenta), NOAA (green), RSS (orange), and UAH (red).
 The data shows an overall upward trend in temperature anomalies over time, with fluctuations along different years.
 All lines converge around a similar upward trajectory starting in the latter part of the 20th century.
 The graph is titled "Various Measurements of Global Temperature," and it includes a note that it represents a 133-month average.

 NASA's temperature record